shiv-shivam1859/SL-OmniTrack/README.md

 ---

 **IMPORTANT** — AI has only been used as mentioned in Section 2, unless explicitly mentioned otherwise.
-This project has not yet been physically built, this is a design/component-sourcing stage submission.